FAQ

 https://git.nrw/en/courses

-Requests for specific training materials can be sent to info@git.nrw or submitted via the support form.
+Requests for specific training materials can be sent to info@git.nrw or submitted via the contact form.

 There are three target groups based on their level of knowledge: